MaastrichtU-IDS/generate-java-swagger-api/README.md

-# Swagger Sample App
+# generate-java-swagger-api

 ## Overview
-This is a java project to build a stand-alone server which implements the Swagger spec.
+This is a java project to build a stand-alone server generated from a Swagger java object which implements the Swagger spec.
 You can find out more about both the spec and the framework at http://swagger.io.

 ### To run (with Maven)